-DR. Nancy Gray, director of UAMS BioVentures, contribuido a este post L2L.
+DR. Nancy Gray, director de UAMS BioVentures, contribuido a este post L2L.

 Alrededor del país, universities are utilizing entrepreneur-in-residence (EIR) programas to attract professionals with extensive industry or entrepreneurial expertise to act as mentors for university researchers interested in forming companies.